MaartenSG/gettingandcleaningdata/CodeBook.md

 - then write the table to the project directory
 - the R script contains extra example code of how to extract the calculation variable type and both the calculation and domain variable types from (a subset of) the dataset.

-The resulting tidy_dataset.csv is now available in this repo and can directly be viewed.
+The resulting tidy_dataset.txt is now available in this repo and can directly be viewed.